Introduction

 -

-13. Can the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) be used for immigration clearance in the event of no network on the mobile phone?
+13. Can the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) be used for immigration clearance in the event of no network on the mobile phone?

-Answer: As to ensure the immigration clearance process from being affected by mobile network, the “QR Code” can be accessed through “Macao One Account” and used for immigration clearance via the Hong Kong e-Channels even if there is no network on the mobile phone.
+Answer: In order to ensure the immigration clearance process not be affected by mobile network, the “QR Code” can be accessed through “Macao One Account” and used for immigration clearance at the Hong Kong e-Channels even if there is no network connection on the mobile phone.

 -

-14. If an individual loses his/her physical identity card when crossing the border, while at the same time is unable to present the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) given his/her mobile phone is not working, what should he/she do?
+14. If an individual has lost his/her physical identity card when crossing the border, and at the same time he/she cannot present the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) due to a malfunction of the mobile phone, what should he/she do?

-Answer: While using the “QR Code” for immigration clearance via the Hong Kong e-Channels, Macao SAR permanent residents must carry their valid Macao SAR Permanent Resident Identity Card or “Visit Permit for Residents of Macao SAR to Hong Kong SAR”.
-If the above-mentioned identity documents are found lost while crossing the border, the mechanism in force shall be applicable.
-For instance, if the Macao SAR Permanent Resident Identity Card or “Visit Permit for Residents of Macao SAR to Hong Kong SAR” is lost when crossing the border, residents might be rejected from entering into Hong Kong.
+Answer: While using the “QR Code” for immigration clearance at the Hong Kong e-Channels, Macao SAR permanent residents must also carry their valid Macao SAR Permanent Resident Identity Card or “Visit Permit for Residents of Macao SAR to Hong Kong SAR”.
+If the identification documents are found lost while crossing the border, the mechanism in force shall be applicable.
+For instance, if the aforesaid identification document is lost when crossing the border, residents might be denied from entering Hong Kong.

 -

-15. Will the use of the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) for immigration clearance be affected after the renewal of identity card?
+15. Will the use of the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) for immigration clearance be affected after the renewal of identity card?

-Answer: After the renewal of identity card, Macao SAR residents only need to access and view their “Electronic Identity” through “Macao One Account”, and the “QR Code” will be updated instantly.
-Besides, since the Identification Services Bureau will automate an update on the data collected for the Hong Kong e-Channel service, the e-Channel service shall be available in around 3 hours after the collection of new identity card, given the renewal is due to expiry only.
+Answer: After the renewal of identity card, Macao SAR residents only need to open their “Electronic Identity” in “Macao One Account”, and obtain the latest “QR Code” instantly.
+Besides, for replacement of identity card due to normal renewal, the Identification Services Bureau will automatically update the information for the Hong Kong e-Channel service, so residents can generally use the e-Channel service in approximately 3 hours after collecting their new identity card.
 Meanwhile, residents may use the traditional counters of the Hong Kong Immigration Department for immigration clearance.
 For information on using the “QR Code” for immigration clearance in Macao, please visit the Public Security Police Force’s website.

 Others